Khalkhgol

 Khalkhgol (Халхгол, meaning Khalkha river) is a sum (district) of Dornod Province in eastern Mongolia.
 There are 3,203 people in the sum, including 1,756 in the sum center.
 The area of the sum is 28,093 km², with a population density of 0.11 people/km².

+History

+In 2018, the district received an €8 million donation from Russia to redevelop the district center.
+In 2019, the redevelopment project was completed, which consists of the governor's office, cultural center, hospital, secondary school and its students dormitory, kindergarten and a sport hall.

+Geography

-The largest district in Mongolia by land area.
+Khalkhgol is the largest district in Mongolia by land area.
+It is the easternmost district in both Dornod Province, and Mongolia as a whole.